What to do if you’re in debt

 MoneySavingExpert has a helpful cost of living guide, including budgeting tips and ways to cut back.

 There are also free tools available online to help you budget your money.
-We recommend this one from Money Helper.
+We recommend this useful tool from Money Helper.

 Once you have that information, you can start to work out your next steps.